Blog//

 From compute hours to data moved: a benchmark series

 You pay for compute hours; what you actually want is data moved.
-This post measures the exchange rate across the four bottlenecks that dominate real pipelines: SQL copy, REST APIs, JSON files, and Parquet
+This post measures the exchange rate across the five bottlenecks that dominate real pipelines: SQL copy, REST APIs, JSON files, Parquet, and MongoDB.

 Aman Gupta,